 Fitting true to size, the sneaker offers a snug fit and is easily accessible due to the addition of a soft spongy tongue and wide-grip heel tabs.

 The most notable feature of the midsole has to be the Zoom Air pocket which extrudes from the outside forefoot.
 This technology is uncommon to see in the forefoot as most air technology is usually installed under the heel.
 An aesthetic decision by any means, but it looks great.
 The back of the midsole is thick which creates an incline stance and is extremely soft and bouncy.
 So much so however that it does create creases upon instant wear, so be aware.
+Unsure about your size?
+You can check the Jordan shoes size chart here.

 Given that it is a Jordan brand sneaker albeit a lifestyle model, it will always be tested for its hooping skills and performance on the court.
 The truth is, you could hoop in these sneakers, but you shouldn’t if you are actively seeking a high-performance on-court sneaker.
 As far as lifestyle models go however, it seems to be a winner.